 — Patrick Campbell, Founder and CEO @ ProfitWell

-The average SaaS freemium-to-paid conversion rate rocks up at around 1-2%.
+The average SaaS freemium conversion rate rocks up at around 1-2%.
 So, one or two free users in a hundred are going to become your paying customers.
-But we know that freemium is a game of unit economics—and the more people you reach with your product, the more money will be in the bank.
+But that's the average.
+Your target conversion rate should always be something above this figure.
+The question is, what should it be?

 The 3:1 SaaS ratio #